A Characterization of Symplectic Grassmannians: Construction of relative flags and conclusion

 It is enough to prove that $\ol{\HU}$ is a complete flag manifold, since in this case, being a target of a contraction of $\ol{\HU}$, $X$ would be a rational homogeneous manifold; since the only rational homogeneous manifolds of Picard number one for which $\cM_x$ is as stated are the symplectic Grassmannians, the statement follows.

 Now, in order to prove that $\ol{\HU}$ is a complete flag, we use \cite[Theorem A.1]{OSW}, for which we need to show that $\ol{\HU}$ admits $\rho_{\ol{\HU}}$ independent $\P^1$-bundle structures.
 This is obvious in the case $n=3$, $r=2$, so we may assume that $I\subsetneq D$.
+Note that $\ol{\HU}$ has already $\rho_{\ol{\HU}}-1$ different $\P^1$-bundle structures, coming from the flag bundle construction described in Section \ref{ssec:flag}.
+Hence we only need to find the remaining $\P^1$-bundle structure, which will be constructed by means of minimal sections over isotropic lines.

 Let $f:\P^1\to X$ be the normalization of any curve $\Gamma$ of the family $\HM$ and consider the pull-back $f^*\HU$ with the natural section $s:\P^1\to s(\P^1) \subset f^*\HU$.
 Denote by $ \ol{s}: \P^1\to s^*{f}^*\ol{\HU}$ a minimal section of the bundle $s^*{f}^*\ol{\HU}$ over $\P^1$ and by $\ol{\Gamma}$ its image.
 We have then the following commutative diagram: